HB-2157

 Plain Language

-Deployers of high-risk AI systems must exercise reasonable care to protect consumers from known or reasonably foreseeable algorithmic discrimination risks.
-Full compliance with the deployer obligations in Section 3 creates a rebuttable presumption that the deployer met this standard.
-This is the deployer-side counterpart to the developer's reasonable care obligation in Section 2(1).
+Deployers must exercise reasonable care to protect consumers from known or reasonably foreseeable algorithmic discrimination risks.
+Full compliance with all other deployer obligations in Section 3 creates a rebuttable presumption of reasonable care.
+This is the deployer-side analog to the developer duty in Section 2(1) and establishes the overarching standard of care against which deployers will be measured in private litigation.

 Statutory Text